ammarhakim/ammar-simjournal/je/je15/je15-vlasov-poisson.rst

   Damping rate from Landau damping for electron plasma oscillations as a function of normalized Debye length.
-The black dots show the numerical damping rates compared to the exact results (magenta), third-order formula (red) and the first-order formula (blue).
-The damping rates are within 3% of the exact values, and for large values of :math:`k\lambda_D` within 1%.
-The first- and third-oder formulas are only valid for :math:`k\lambda_D \ll 1` and do not agree with the exact results.
+The black dots show the numerical damping rates compared to the exact results (magenta).
+The damping rates are within 3% of the exact values, and for large values of :math:`k\lambda_D` within 1%. agree with the exact results.

 Nonlinear Landau damping